encukou/snake-workshop/lessons/beginners/install-editor/index.md

 # Editor installation

-Editor, a program for text editing, is a basic tool for every programmer.
+A *text editor*, or just *editor*, is a programmer's most important tool.
-Therefore, it is good to invest a little time into it.
+Let's invest a little time into setting one up.

-It's more or less irrelevant which programming editor you use.
-If you already have a favorite one, you just need to set it up; if not, we can recommend one for you.
+If you already have a favorite editor, you just need to set it up; if not, we can recommend one for you.
 However, if you're using Notepad in Windows or TextEdit (an editor pre-installed in macOS), it won't be enough.
-Similarly, programs like Word or Writer are not suitable.
+Fancy programs like Word or Writer are also not suitable.

-## What a programmer's editor can do
+## What a programmer's text editor can do

-The text editor for programmers allows you to edit plain text - letters.
+A good text editor allows you to edit plain text.
 Unlike programs such as Word, Writer or Pages, it does not allow you to *format* text, that is, to create headings, color, enlarge the font for individual words, insert images, and so on.

-Using the editor, you will enter commands to the computer, so you don't need formatting.
-Take a look at the difference between the following commands for someone who has to follow them:
+When we give commands to the computer, such formatting would only get in the way – for example, the following commands are exactly the same for someone who has to follow them:

 * Draw me a lamb!
 * <font color="green">Draw <big><big>me</big> <u>a lamb</u>!</big></font>

-Our editors do not know formatting, but it does not mean that they are completely "stupid" tools.
+While our editors do not know formatting, they should know a few tricks to make programming more convenient:
-To make it more convenient for you to edit these programs, they have several tricks.

 Support for multiple files
 :   Larger projects consist of multiple files that you can have open in the editor at the same time.